GemCap is named after the chemotherapy drugs used:

 Taking your capecitabine tablets

-Capecitabine is taken as tablets.
-The nurse or pharmacist gives you the capecitabine tablets to take at home.
-Always take your tablets exactly as you are told to.
+You take capecitabine as tablets.
+The nurse or pharmacist gives you the tablets to take at home.
+Always take them exactly as you are told to.
 This is to make sure they work as well as possible for you.

 You take capecitabine tablets twice a day.
 Swallow them whole with a glass of water within half an hour after eating a meal.
 Take the tablets in the morning after eating breakfast and then in the evening after your evening meal.

 If you forget to take a tablet, do not take a double dose.
-Keep to your regular schedule and let your doctor or nurse know.
+Keep to your regular schedule, but tell your doctor or nurse about the missed dose.

 - Keep them in the original package and at room temperature, away from heat and direct sunlight.